 • Google is the most popular website in Canada.

-• Google’s search engine market share in Canada is over 90%.
+• Google’s search engine market share in Canada is nearly 90%.

 • Google’s products and services in Canada contribute approximately 1.1% of the country’s GDP.